Caroline Seger: International career

-Matches and goals scored at European Championship tournaments
+On 13 June 2023, she was included in the 23-player squad for the 2023 FIFA Women's World Cup.
+At the end of that year, in December 2023 she announced her retirement due to her struggle with a calf injury.

 Personal life

 Seger is an out lesbian, telling QX magazine in December 2013 that she was proud of her girlfriend.
 In previous years Seger had concealed her orientation, but decided to speak out to be a role model for others.
 She used to be in a relationship with fellow professional football player Malin Levenstad.
-She is the Seb Smith cousin.